BIOS P.O.S.T BEEP ERROR CODES

 If the coin cell goes dead, BIOS goes NUTS.( and the time clock to called RTC)

-Power off, unplug PSU or power packs (DT or LT)
+Power off, unplug PSU power cords desktop or power packs (DT or LT)

-If Laptop, the big battery main must come out or unplug it now.
+If a Laptop, the big battery main must be removed now.

-Now push the power button to discharge all caps. count to 10 seconds, then...
+Now push the power button to discharge all cap inside the PC. count to 10 seconds, then...release the button.